Virtual Accounting

 Key benefits finance teams can expect

-• Accuracy: Duplicates and wrong tax splits fall, disputes and chargebacks drop.
+• Accuracy: Duplicates and wrong tax splits fall sharply.
+Disputes and chargebacks drop.

-• Cash flow: Faster AP and AR cycles improve DPO and DSO, capture discounts, avoid late fees.
+• Cash flow: Faster AP and AR cycles improve DPO and DSO.
+Capture early payment discounts and avoid late fees.

-• Compliance: Built in GST checks, e invoicing where required, and TDS controls, audit ready trails always on.
+• Compliance: Built in GST checks, e invoicing where required, and TDS controls.
+Audit ready trails always on, aligned with CBIC circulars and Income Tax norms.

-• Visibility: Real time dashboards and AI insights to surface trends and risks early.
+• Visibility: Real time dashboards and AI insights surface trends and risks early.
+Predictive DSO and DPO forecasting now hits 85 percent accuracy.

 Essential features to shortlist

-• Capture: OCR tuned for Indian bills, auto recognition of parties, numbers, dates, line items, GST split, TDS.
+• Capture: OCR tuned for Indian bills.
+Auto recognition of parties, numbers, dates, line items, GST split, and TDS.

-• Validation: GSTIN structure, HSN or SAC mapping, reverse charge, tax rules, and TDS sections.
+• Validation: GSTIN structure checks, HSN or SAC mapping, reverse charge, tax rules, and TDS sections.

-• Matching: Two way and three way matching, automatic de dupe.
+• Matching: Two way and three way matching with tolerance bands.
+Automatic de duplication.

-• Approvals: Rules by amount, cost center, vendor, with mobile context and attachments.
+• Approvals: Rules by amount, cost center, or vendor.
+Mobile context with attachments.

-• Posting: GL suggestions, cost centers, multi entity, auto accruals if needed.
+• Posting: GL suggestions, cost center allocation, multi entity support, auto accruals if needed.

 • Reconciliations: Bank feeds, gateway mapping, daily auto match, exception queues.